-Related Parameters Registration on the network The product has to be registered on the GSM network AT+ command AT+ CREG=1 GSM mode Deactivate the GPRS mode to switch in the GSM mode.
-AT# GPRSMODE=0 ISP Primary Number Primary dial-up phone number to connect with the required local ISP.
-AT# DIALN1 ISP Secondary Number Secondary dial-up phone number to connect with the required local ISP.
-AT# DIALN2 Dial Option The value of this parameter determines which of the two numbers detailed above (i.e. DIALN1 or DIALN2) is used to establish an Internet connection: the primary dial-up number or the secondary dial-up number.
-DIALSELECT ISP User Name AT# User name / login of the ISP account.
-ISPUN ISP User Password AT# Password for ISP account.
-Number of call retries AT# Indicates how many unsuccessful connection attempts the software will make before terminating the connection attempt activity.
-REDIALCOUNT Delay between call retries AT# Controls the delay (in seconds), if any, that will be introduced between each call retry if the call is not successful.
-REDIALDELAY Stop the AT#CONNECTION START process The 'AT#CONNECTIONSTART' process can be stopped by sending the 'AT#CONNECTIONSTOP' command over the serial port AT# CONNECTIONSTOP
+1

+Registration on the network The product has to be registered on the GSM network

+AT+ command AT+ CREG=1

+GSM mode Deactivate the GPRS mode to switch in the GSM mode.

+AT#GPRSMODE=0

+ISP Primary Number Primary dial-up phone number to connect with the required local ISP.

+AT#DIALN1

+ISP Secondary Number Secondary dial-up phone number to connect with the required local ISP.

+AT#DIALN2

+Dial Option The value of this parameter determines which of the two numbers detailed above (i.e.

+DIALN1 or DIALN2) is used to establish an Internet connection: the primary dial-up number or the secondary dial-up number.

+AT#DIALSELECT

+ISP User Name User name / login of the ISP account.

+AT#ISPUN

+ISP User Password Password for ISP account.

+AT#ISPPW

+Number of call retries Indicates how many unsuccessful connection attempts the software will make before terminating the connection attempt activity.

+AT#REDIALCOUNT

+Delay between call retries Controls the delay (in seconds), if any, that will be introduced between each call retry if the call is not successful.

+AT#REDIALDELAY

+Stop the AT#CONNECTION

+START process 'AT#CONNECTIONSTOP' command over the serial port

+AT#CONNECTIONSTOP